unbiaseduser-github/custom-preferences-theming-integration/README.md

 - Convenience methods to adapt `SharedPreferences` and `PreferenceDataStore` into `ThemingPreferencesSupplier` to use the above preferences

 # Usage
-Define your themes like you would with the base `theming` library, but for the Material 3 themes, instead of inheriting from `AppTheme.Material3.*`, change it to `AppTheme.Material3.*.WithPreferences` instead.
+Define your themes like you would with the base `theming` library, but instead of inheriting from `AppTheme.Material*`, change it to `AppTheme.Material*.WithPreferences` instead.

 See [code samples](https://gitlab.com/unbiaseduser/custom-preferences-theming-integration/-/blob/master/sample-app/src/main/java/com/sixtyninefourtwenty/theming/sample/CodeSamples.kt?ref_type=heads).